mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do you determine how much current a motor/solenoid is drawing?
 - How can you detect the temperature of a motor/solenoid?
 - Which temperatures do you want to/can you measure?
 - Since the motor/solenoid may be moving, you might not always want physical contact between the sensor and motor/solenoid.
-What are some contactless ways to meaure temperature?
+What are some contactless ways to measure temperature?
 - How do motors perform as they age?
 - What kind of stress may a motor experience in its lifetime?
 - Motor/solenoids often require many loops in the coils, so the coil wires will be very thin.
 Motors/solenoids also draw lots of current, possibly more than the coils can support.
 How do you reconcile this?
 Do coils on the motors always burn out?